 Health IT developer.
 These participants develop software and offer it to be tested and certified in accordance with the program.

-Certification criteria your EHR software has to meet
+Certification criteria your software has to meet

-The certification criteria is divided into eight categories.
+Certification criteria are divided into eight categories.

 1. Clinical processes

 This category includes functionality you need to implement within your software to meet the following requirements: